NeCTAR-RC/bumblebee-stormbee/README.md

 The server needs to be run with `USE_OIDC=False` in the shell environment.
 The command told to use this mode by setting `UseOIDC = False` in the site's section of the config file.

+Restriction: Bumblebee 'classic' mode login only works for user accounts that have the 'staff' account set.

 ### OIDC mode